istio/istio.io/content/en/docs/setup/platform-setup/MicroK8s/index.md

     $ microk8s.enable istio
     {{< /text >}}

 1. Choose whether to enforce mutual TLS authentication among sidecars?
-If you have a mixed deployment with non-Istio and Istio enabled services or you're unsure, choose No. And We're done.
+If you have a mixed deployment with non-Istio and Istio enabled services or you're unsure, choose No.

 Please run the following command to check deployment progress: